DanielleDaly/portfolio-project-4/README.md

 - My JavaScript was passed through jshint for validation.

-- There was 1 unusued variable edit_comment_id which i removed.
+- There was 1 unusued variable edit_comment_id which I removed.

 - There was 1 undefined variable: bootstrap